dray01/dsphinx/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dcloud!
+Welcome to cloudbits!
 ==================================

 .. toctree::
    :maxdepth: 2
-   :caption: Dcloud:
+   :caption: cloudbits:

 .. toctree::
    :maxdepth: 2